How to Set Up Your Email Client to Work with Email Hosted by Gandi¶

 This will enable you to use your own choice of software to send and receive email from your domain’s Gandi Mail addresses.

-- The most common problem for customers who can’t log in is that they don’t use the full email address as the username.
+- The most common problem for users who can’t log in is that they don’t use the full email address as the username.
 Be sure you follow the settings instructions carefully.

 - The POP account enables you to “download” messages from a server to a computer.
 This is the simplest and most common setting for an e-mail client.

 - The IMAP account enables you to access messages directly on the server, just as if you were going to mail.gandi.net.
 Emails are not stored locally with an IMAP account, which makes it useful if the mailbox is synched between several clients (computer, smartphone, etc.).

 - TLS: TLS is a more recent and secure protocol than SSL.
 Nevertheless, it appears as though some e-mail applications have trouble managing TLS and display a certificate warning during during send/receive.
 If you get such a warning while using TLS, please consider upgrading your email application.